 No matter what size your yard, there is a banana tree to fit it.
 While most species grow best in the warmer climates, there are cold-hardy banana trees.
 They make good houseplants with enough light and water.
 While the fruit of many species is full of seeds and possibly inedible, cultivars have been created over time that eliminated the large seeds and made the fruit palatable.

-This is Musa spp. and is part of the Musaceae family.
+- Botanical Name: Musa spp. and is part of the Musaceae family

 Banana tree leaves are huge - depending on the variety, they can be up to 2' wide and 9' long.